 Before that, I was based in the United Arab Emirates.
 I joined CNN in 2012 as a features producer based at the network’s Abu Dhabi bureau.
 I oversaw production of a half hour show on arts and culture called ‘Inside the Middle East’.
 And before that, Cairo.
 I’ve lived in the Middle East for over a decade.

 Since joining CNN, I’ve covered some of the region’s biggest news stories from the field – including the 2014 war in Gaza, the military coup in Egypt, and several plane crashes.
-I’ve also reported live on-air, covering topics from terrorism to technology.
-But I prefer to be behind the camera, working on documentary-style stories about compelling people and places.
+I’ve reported live on-air, covering topics from terrorism to technology.
+But I prefer working behind the camera, writing and producing documentary-style stories about compelling people and places.

-Here are a few of my favorite pieces for CNN:
+Here are a few of my favorite pieces from my time at CNN:

 I trekked across the mountains of southern Oman during the annual khareef, or monsoon, when the desert turns misty and green.
 There I met a young Omani racing to save the last leopards of Arabia.
 There are only 200 left in the wild – and while filming we discovered that my subject’s own family members were involved in poaching the same animals he was trying to save.

-Then there was the time I filmed in Jordan’s Wadi Rum, a wilderness of red sand that Lawrence of Arabia once described as ‘vast, echoing and Godlike’.
-I profiled several Bedouins who call the desert home.
+Then there was the time I traveled through Jordan’s Wadi Rum, a wilderness of red sand that Lawrence of Arabia once described as ‘vast, echoing and Godlike’.
+I profiled several Bedouins who call that desert home.
 Their ancestors taught them how to sustain life in the harsh climate, but many are facing a new battle for survival: preserving their culture in the modern world.

 Dubai isn’t quite as rugged.
 But I still loved putting together this documentary about the world’s largest shopping center, Dubai Mall.
 Over 75 million people visited the mall the year we filmed, making it one of the busiest places on the planet – attracting more visitors than Walt Disney World, the Eiffel Tower, and Niagara Falls combined.